Foreign relations of the Arab League: Russia

-Only Two or Three’s Arab Muslim states in the region recognise the Jewish state of Israel as well as: Jordan; Palestine and the United Arab Emirates.
-After the 2008–2009 Gaza War; Qatar and Morocco ruptured relations with Israel.

 Japan

-The Arab-Japanese political relations date back to at least the early 20th century, manifested in Japan’s recognition of Egypt immediately after its independence in 1922 and opened its first consulate in Port Said in 1919.
+The Arab-Japanese political relations date back to at least the early 20th century, manifested in Japan's recognition of Egypt immediately after its independence in 1922 and opened its first consulate in Port Said in 1919.
 This is considered the first official diplomatic contact in the Middle East for Japan.

 The PLO opened their office in Tokyo in 1978.
 The Prime Minister of Japan Masayoshi Ōhira stated in the House of Councillors that the legitimate rights of the Palestinian people must include their right to establish an independent state, and that these rights must be recognized, especially the right to self-determination.

 At the First Ministerial Conference of the Japanese-Arab Political Dialogue in November 2017, In Cairo, Japanese Foreign Minister Taro Kono confirmed that the Middle East is a top priority for Japan, because it represents an important component of his country, "being one of the factors that cause Japan to live in welfare, whether socially or economically, because it is a primary driver of the Japanese economy".